shadowfre4k/googleBookSearchRefactor/README.md

     npm run develop

-you may also visit the deployed site
+you may also visit the deployed site here

     https://arcane-mountain-29300-16077cb923ea.herokuapp.com/